madphysicist/scikit-guess/doc/introduction.rst

 the scikit comes from the fact that estimates are a good initial guess for the optimal fitting parameters.

-The seed for this toolkit is Jean Jacquelin's paper "REGRESSIONS et EQUATIONS INTEGRALES"\ [1]_.
-It demonstrates the techniques for deriving simple linear least squares formulas by cleverly integrating the model functions.
+The seed for this toolkit is Jean Jacquelin's paper "Régressions et équations intégrales"\ :ref:`[ref] <ref-reei>`.
+It demonstrates the techniques for deriving linear least squares formulas by cleverly integrating the model functions.
 The resulting estimates are not perfectly optimal, since the formulas are derived for continuous functions but approximated by discrete samples.
 However, they are very robust and fast.
 The key is to produce a result that is adequate for most purposes, and can be used as a starting point for non-linear optimization algorithms.

 --------